vatpac-technology/pilot-procedures/docs/radio-telephony/index.md

 - Reaching cruising level (if not identified)
 - Position Report when not identified
 - Updated Position Report, when previous estimate is more than **2 minutes** in error
-- Before changing level
+- Before changing level or any lateral deviations
-- Before changing frequency
-- Requiring clearance in to CTA
-- Before changing to CTAF and not monitoring ATS frequency on COMM2
+- Before changing to CTAF and not monitoring ATS frequency on COM2
 - Arrival, to cancel SARWATCH

 ## Readback Requirements
-The following items are mandatory to read back to ATC:
+The following items are **mandatory** to read back to ATC:

 - An ATC Route Clearance in its entirety, and any amendments
 - Holding instructions